VegaDeftwing/OpGuidesHugoSrc/content/Music/midi.md

 #### Velocity

 Every MIDI note also gets sent with a corosponding velocity message.
 If you strike a key hard, it'll send a higher velocity value, soft, lower.
-If the controller doesn't support this, the note will be sent with a velocity of 127 (the maxium value) on every note.
+If the controller doesn't support this, typically the note will be sent with a velocity of 127 (the maxium value) on every note.
 There's also a bit of strangeness where the note-off event (the release of a note) actually sends its own velocity as well.
 Typically, this is 0, though other values are possible.

 Not all instruments/plugins/software will respond to velocity, and some may respond in different ways.
 A piano emulation for example may actually try to replicate the different ways piano keys sound when hit with more or less power, while a drum sampler may only varry the volume or ignore velocity all together.

 #### Aftertouch

-After touch is a sort of continuous velocity message.
+Aftertouch is a sort of continuous velocity message.
 It's not nearly as commonly supported, but the idea is to send so that the pressure of your finger over time can change something about the sound.
 Unfortunately, aftertouch is *usually* shared by all the notes you're holding at a given moment, and only the highest value (most pressure) is sent.
 Devices that send multiple aftertouch messages are significantly less common- this is part because until MIDI 2.0 becomes more common, the only good way to do it is with **M**IDI **P**olyphonic **E**xpression capable controllers, which send each note on a separate MIDI channel, and then abuse this to make each channel aftertouch message only be associated with a single note.
 This is a bit hacky, but has become a sort of bolted-on standard to MIDI, and so a lot of software (though far from all) supports it now.
 Probably the most recognizable MPE controller is the ROLI seboard, which I linked back in the <a href="/music/instruments/">Instruments</a> chapter.
 MPE controllers tend to be on the very expensive side of things though.

 ### CC's

 MIDI **C**ontrol **C**hange messages are what they sound like.
 They're used to represent turning knobs or moving sliders- controls.
-You can then move these knobs to control whatevery you like, and optionally record these movements to play them back or edit them after the facIIIIIIIIIIIIIIIIIIIIIIIIIIIIIIIIt later- just like with notes.
+You can then move these knobs to control whatevery you like, and optionally record these movements to play them back or edit them after the fact later- just like with notes.

 Generally, controls get mapped to whatever parameter you want using **MIDI Learn**.
 This is a feature in most software where you click the 'Learn' button, click the parameter you want to control, and then move the physical control you want to map it to.
 Then, click the 'Learn' button again to resume normal operation.
 Now that knob or slider or whatever will control the virtual knob/slider.

 {{< columns >}}

-Here I'm controlling various parameters of a patch in VCV rack using a MIDI CC →CV module, though the better way to do this is probably to use [MIDI-MAP](https://library.vcvrack.com/Core/MIDI-Map) which let's you map a virtual knob to physical knob without the wire, which is generally a bit easily to understand.
+Here I'm controlling various parameters of a patch in VCV rack using a MIDI CC →CV module, though the better way to do this is probably to use [MIDI-MAP](https://library.vcvrack.com/Core/MIDI-Map) which let's you map a virtual knob to physical knob without the wire, which is generally a bit nicer to use.
 I've only used the wire breakout module here as I think it makes it more clear what's going on.

 <--->